sonic-net/SONiC/doc/warm-reboot/SONiC_Warmboot.md

 `Question 4`:  how to handle two objects with exactly same attributes?
 Example: overlay loopback RIF and underlay loopback RIF.
 VRF and possibly some other object in same situation?

 `Question 5`:  New version of software call create() API with one extra attribute,  how will that be handled?
 Old way of create() plus set() for the extra attribute, or delete the existing object then create a brand new one?

-Question 6: findCurrentBestMatchForGenericObject(),  the method looks dynamic.
+`Question 6`: findCurrentBestMatchForGenericObject(),  the method looks dynamic.
 What we need is deterministic processing which matches exactly what orchagent will do (if same operation is to be done there instead), no new unnecessary REMOVE/SET/CREATE, how to guarantee that?

 ## Orchagent and network application layer processing
 Except for the idempotency support of create/set/remove operation at libsairedis interface, this proposal requires the same processing as in proposal 1, like original data restore and appDB stale data removal by each individual applications as needed.

-One possible by extreme solution is: Always flush whole appDB and let each application re-populate new data from scratch.
-The new set of data is then pushed down to syncd. syncd do the comparison logic between the old data and new data.
+One possible but kind of extreme solution is: Always flush all related appDB tables or even the whole appDB when there application restart, and let each application re-populate new data from scratch.
+The new set of data is then pushed down to syncd. syncd does the comparison logic between the old data and new data.

 ##	Approach evaluation
 ###	Advantages